ibm-cloud-docs/schematics/action-setup.md

    1. Select your **Location** to create an inventory.
    2. Click **Create inventory**.
    3. Enter a **Inventory name** and an optional description for your inventory.
    4. Select the **Location**.
-The location you select will determine which workspace are available to you.
+The location you select will determine which workspaces are available to you.
    5. Select the **Resource group**.
-The default resource group is Default.
+The default resource group is `default`.
-   6. Select **Host groups > Create host group** tab to create static inventory that you can run your Ansible playbook.
+   6. Select the **Host groups > Create host group** tab to create static inventory that you can run your Ansible playbook.
-       - Enter **Host group name**.
+       - Enter the **Host group name**.
        - Select the condition target resources variable as **Workspace**, and select the target resource value as your workspace name from the list.
 Optionally, you can add a **query** tag for the conditional target resource.
-You can also add multiple conditional target resources for your workspaces to execute.
+You can also add multiple conditional target resources for your workspaces to run.
        OR
-       Select **Create file** tab to define the dynamic inventory for hosts and group of hosts upon which your playbook operates.
+       Select the **Create file** tab to define the dynamic inventory for hosts and group of hosts on which your playbook operates.
 You need to enter the inventory variables in `INI` syntax as shown in an example.
-   7. Add the public SSH key. *Note** Currently {{site.data.keyword.bplong_notm}} actions supports only `one SSH key` for all virtual server instances.
+   7. Add the public SSH key. **Note** Currently {{site.data.keyword.bplong_notm}} actions supports only `one SSH key` for all virtual server instances.

       **Example**